AndonisD/Spello/README.md

 # Spello

-An old project of mine indended to help my friend's mom who was a teacher at our school.
+An old project of mine indended to help my friend's mom who was an English as a Second Language teacher at my elementary school.

 <img src="https://github.com/AndonisD/Spello/blob/main/images/Image%20E1_%20Client%20testing%20the%20product%20(1).jpg" width=50% height=50%>